sp3ttr0/ntlmninja/README.md

 The script automatically updates the Responder.conf file to disable SMB and HTTP if not already configured.

 Logging:
-The script provides color-coded output for better readability and logs misconfigured targets during the scanning phase.
+The script provides color-coded output for better readability and logs misconfigured targets during scanning.

 Output File:
 Identified vulnerable SMB targets are stored in vulnerable_smb_targets.txt.